 Dock in Roseau, to explore Dominica’s glistening waterfalls, deep lakes, colourful flora, beautiful fauna and protected rainforest.
 Visit Morne Trois Pitons National Park, declared a UNESCO World Heritage Site in 1997, to see magnificent mountain ranges, mud ponds and the Boiling Lake.
 Or stay in the city of Roseau to discover traditional buildings, elegant gardens and a vibrant waterfront.

-We disembark Braemar this morning and join an island tour of Barbados, which will include a buffet lunch and tour at the Sunbury Plantation before our onward transfer to the airport for our direct, scheduled British Airways overnight flight to London.
+We disembark Braemar this morning and join an island tour of Barbados, which will include a buffet lunch and tour at the Sunbury Plantation.
+We then transfer to the airport for your overnight return flight to the UK.

 Upon arrival, your Titan vehicle will be waiting for the journey home.